Carloscruzvalencia/Enigma-machine/README.md

 if you want to know what im doign change to the branch development

-there well be no updates on main branch until a mayor progres are made and the next updates will be as release until the moment all the udates will stay in the development branch
+there well be no updates on main branch until a mayor progres are made and the next updates will be as release until the moment all the updates will stay in the development branch

   ```mermaid
     gitGraph